arangodb/docs/arangograph/backups.md

 ![Back up Now Dialog](images/arangograph-back-up-now-dialog.png)

-If you want to manually copy a backup in a different region than the default one, you can do so by highlighting the backup row and using the **Copy backup to a different region** button from the **Actions** column.
+If you want to manually copy a backup to a different region than the default one, first ensure that the **Upload backup to storage** option is enabled.
+Then, highlight the backup row and use the
+**Copy backup to a different region** button from the **Actions** column.
 Once the copy of the default backup is created in the region of your choice, you can copy it to a different region as well.
 The source backup ID from